-In QoS management, the current IEEE 802.11-2016 covers four classes; back ground, best effort, audio and video.
+In QoS management, the current IEEE 802.11-2016 covers four classes: background, best effort, audio and video.
 And QoS is managed according to service class, contention window and AIFS value.
 Thus, WLAN currently can support only non-GBR service and has to consider QoS identification and profile to support GBR service.
 3GPP system specifies QoS profile and characteristics in QoS level as follows;

 Service priority level